jeromeetienne/AssetCollector/README.md

-AssetCollecto bookmarklet is made to download assets from any webpage.
+AssetCollector bookmarklet is made to download assets from any webpage.

 TODO :